PetrKorab/Arabica/docs/source/Descriptive n-gram analysis.rst

    :file: descriptive_results_GOOD_2.csv
    :widths: 17, 17, 20, 17, 20, 17
    :header-rows: 1

+*The frequency of "love" and "ginger, unique, taste" and no n-grams with negative meanings suggest that customers* *perceived the product positively.
+The reasons might be less sugar and overall health effects - "health,food",* *"much,sugar", and "less,half,sugar".
+A more detailed inspection should confirm this.*

 Download the jupyter notebook with the code and the data `here <https://github.com/PetrKorab/Arabica/blob/main/docs/examples/arabica_freq_examples.ipynb>`_.